themthobisikhoza/automated-data-cleaner/README.md

 # automated-data-cleaner
-Automated Data Cleaner created using Streamlit, Python and Apache Spark for pre-processing datasets.
+Automated Data Cleaner created using Streamlit and Python for pre-processing datasets.